 Misconfigurations - Not Very Cool, But Extremely Important

-Sophisticated, high-profile attacks get the most attention, in part because they are terrifying and in part, let's admit it, because they are cool.
+Sophisticated, high-profile cyber attacks get the most attention, in part because they are terrifying and in part, let's admit it, because they are cool.
 Transmitting a binary across air-gapped systems using fluctuations in temperature caused by CPU usage is cool.
 Logging into a system where the username and password haven't been changed from the defaults, or are on a post-it note hanging hanging from the monitor, are not cool.
-One of these vectors is far more likely to happen to you than the other.
+One of these attack vectors is far more likely to happen to you than the other.
 Given limited resources, you would do better to invest in the far more likely risk.

 To put it in everyday terms, skipping configuration integrity to jump straight to vulnerability detection is like taking classes on how to wrestle alligators and driving there with your seatbelt unbuckled.
 While you might fare much better in an encounter with an alligator, you've increased your overall risk of mortality by missing the fundamentals.

 Integrity, Availability, and Confidentiality - Not Just for Campaign Slogans